lakshmidhatrigangavarapu/Blog_Forge/README.md

 # Blog_Forge
 Blogging platform

-This is a Spring Boot starter project designed as a foundational template for building Java-based web applications.
+This is a Spring Boot starter project Monolithic application designed as a foundational template for building Java-based web applications.
 It incorporates core configurations, a logging system, basic security setup, and sample file upload capabilities.
 This boilerplate can be extended easily for enterprise-level applications.

 Key Features:
 ✅ Spring Boot Setup: With a pom.xml for easy dependency management.